mavericks-db/mavericks-db/README.md

 🎓 I graduated in University of the Philippines - Diliman with a degree in 🏗 BS Civil Engineering.

-💻 My most used line of code is git commit -m "Create .gitignore file"
+💻 My most used line of code is git commit -m "Create .gitignore file".

-🥅 My goals for this year are to find a fulfilling job after completing the program, collaborate and contribute to open source projects, collaborate, and help other students in Microverse
+🥅 My goals for this year are to find a fulfilling job after completing the program, collaborate and contribute to open source projects and help other students in Microverse.

 ```
 ---